orbea/byuuML/FORMAT.md

 ### Data Continuation

-A line that has a greater Indentation Level than the most recent Node, and begins with a colon (`:`), is a Data Continuation line.
-If the Node has Data, a line feed and the remaining characters on the line are appended to that Data.
-If the Node has *no* Data, the remaining characters become that Node's Data.
+A line that has a greater Indentation Level than the most recent Tag, and begins with a colon (`:`), is a Data Continuation line.
+If the Tag has Data, a line feed and the remaining characters on the line are appended to that Data.
+If the Tag has *no* Data, the remaining characters become that Tag's Data.

 Note that *no* Data and *empty* Data are not the same.
 Consider the following examples: